 Growing the game is essential to the mission of our Section.
 An important part of this effort is making sure that people of all backgrounds have access to and feel authentically welcome in the game and business of golf.
 Our goal is to make golf—both the game and the business—as diverse as the United States.

-Through our Scholarship Program, new for 2020, we are giving students of all backgrounds and abilities an opportunity to pursue their dreams.
+Through our Scholarship Program, we are giving students of all backgrounds and abilities an opportunity to pursue their dreams.
 The PGA Family Scholarship and Junior Tour Scholarship were established to honor both our PGA Professionals and our Junior Tour Members – past, present and future.
 Our hope is this Scholarship Program becomes a light for new opportunities, hopes and dreams for students across Alabama and the Florida Panhandle.
 Learn More 〉